dilyanvelev/ConsoleTic-Tac-Toe/README.md

 8. The game will keep running until you decide to exit.

-## Features

-- Checks for wins in rows, columns, and diagonals.
-- Validates player input to ensure it's a valid position.
-- Provides a simple and clear representation of the game board.
-- Allows players to choose their symbols.

 ## How to Run

 1. Make sure you have Python installed on your system.